No booking fees on the app

 How much does it cost for a train from York to London Kings Cross?

-The average ticket fare from York to London Kings Cross is about €33.11, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+The average fare from York to London Kings Cross is approximately €32.49, but the final price fluctuates.
+The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
+To see the current price for your journey, please search with your specific dates.

 What is the fastest train from York to London Kings Cross?